Native Translators on Staff

 Every language uses slightly different grammar.
 In some cases, grammar is dramatically different from one language to another.
-A few examples would include:
+A few examples include the following:

 - German verb placement